vvscode/docs/docs/video/video-for-ios/video-ios-instant-messaging.md

 ---
-title: "Instant Messaging"
+title: Instant Messaging
-excerpt: ""
+excerpt: ''
 ---
 The `SINMessageClient` is the entry point to Instant Messaging functionality in the Sinch SDK.